What is Compressed Air?

 Improving Energy Efficiency

 Air compressors are becoming more energy efficient.
-Atlas Copco now produces variable speed drive compressors.
+Atlas Copco produces Variable Speed Drive (VSD) compressors, which adjust motor speed to match air demand.
 These produce compressed air at the precise flow rate and compression level required.

 Heat recovery systems harness waste heat to produce hot water year round and heating during the colder months.
 This reduces related energy expenditures in these areas.